Richmond Castle: History

 In 1069 William the Conqueror had put down a rebellion at York which was followed by his "harrying of the North" – an act of ethnic cleansing which depopulated large areas for a generation or more.
 As a further punishment, he divided up the lands of North Yorkshire among his most loyal followers.
 Alan Rufus, of Brittany, received the borough of Richmond and began constructing the castle to defend against further rebellions and to establish a personal power base.
 His holdings, called the Honour of Richmond, covered parts of eight counties and amounted to one of the most extensive Norman estates in England.

 A 100 ft-high keep of honey-coloured sandstone was constructed at the end of the 12th century by Duke Conan IV of Brittany.
 The Earldom of Richmond was seized in 1158 by Henry II of England.
 (Note: Henry II had intervened in the succession of Conan IV as the Duke of Brittany.
 Henry II had come into control of Nantes.
 Conan IV marched on Nantes and quickly took control of it.
 Henry II responded by seizing Conan IV's Earldom of Richmond) It was King Henry II who probably completed the keep which had 11 ft-thick walls.
 Modern visitors can climb to the top of the keep for of the town of Richmond.
 At the same time that the keep was probably completed, Henry II considerably strengthened the castle by adding towers and a barbican.
-Henry III and King Edward I spent more money on the site including Edward's improvements to the keep interior.
+On 5 June 1216, during the First Barons' War, King John gave orders to destroy (slight) Richmond Castle if it could not be held against the rebels.